ViaVersion/ViaFabricPlus/README.md

 - [x] Filter item creative tabs for only available items
 - [x] Combat system in <= 1.8
 - [x] Tons of modifications to ViaVersion to make it more legit (Metadata fixes, broken packets, edge-cases)
-- [x] Visual and screen related changes (Remove newer Command Block features, fix GameModeSelection, ...)
+- [x] Visual and screen related changes (newer Command Block features, GameMode selection, ...)
 - [x] ViaAprilFools and ViaLegacy extensions to make it more legit
 - [x] Chat signatures (secure login) for all versions (1.19.0, 1.19.1, 1.19.2)
 - [x] Address parsing for all minecraft versions